AI4WA/Docs2KG/README.md

 - We adapt both bottom-up and top-down approaches to construct the unified knowledge graph and its ontology with the help of LLM.
+- We organise the knowledge graph from three aspects:
+    - MetaKG: the knowledge about all documents, like the author, the publication date, etc.
+    - LayoutKG: the knowledge about the layout of the documents, like title, subtitle, section, etc.
+    - SemanticKG: the knowledge about the content of the documents, like entities, relations, etc.
 - We provide a human-LLM collaborative interface which allows human to review and enhance the generated knowledge graph.
     - An updated version of ontology, entity list, relation list will in return help the KG Construction LLM agent to generate better results in the next iteration.